Detailed content of our market study

 Participation of IDB member countries World, ****, in Source: ****

-The IDB's various activities are based on financing structures that comply with Koranic laws, and the organization presents itself as a leader ...
+The IDB's various actions are based on financing structures that comply with Koranic laws, and the organization presents itself as a leader in Islamic finance.

 4 Offer analysis